Biomanufacturing Harvest Optimization with Small Data: Model

 \section{Model}

-Section~\ref{subsec:hybridModeling} introduces a stochastic model to represent the protein and impurity accumulation in the fermentation process.
+Section~\ref{subsec:hybridModeling} introduces a stochastic mechanistic model to represent the protein and impurity accumulation in the fermentation process.
 Section~\ref{subsec:onlineLearning} presents a Bayesian approach to capture the uncertainty in the unknown parameters of this model, and describes how this uncertainty can be updated with new protein and impurity observations collected during the fermentation process.
-Finally, Section~\ref{sec:RL-MR} presents an MDP model formulation, {accounting for both inherent stochasticity and model risk,} to optimize the harvesting decision in the fermentation process.
+Finally, Section~\ref{sec:RL-MR} presents an MDP model formulation, accounting for both inherent stochasticity and model risk, to optimize the harvesting decision in the fermentation process.
+An overview of the mathematical notation is provided in Appendix~\ref{sec: notationtable}.